 ****************** Buy and sell used materials at great prices by visiting the Reuse Marketplace.
 This is a free service that seeks to reduce waste by promoting the exchange of reusable commercial materials. ***************

-Cash NOT accepted at transfer station.
+Cash NOT accepted at transfer station for household trash.
 Before going to transfer station, purchase tickets at:

 Springfield Town Hall